GKARLOZ/WGUPSdelivery-system-WGU-DataStruc-Algoll/README.md

-# WGU Postal Service Delivery System
+# :truck: WGU Postal Service Delivery System :articulated_lorry:

 This program will display a menu for the user to pick from.